 Another key aim of the city is to continue to develop Dundee's use of ICT technologies to gain competitive advantage.
 In order to do this, we must encourage SMEs to utilise ICT more effectively.
 This can include learning from best-practice from larger companies and organisations; developing an ICT awareness raising programme; supporting the development of ICT skills; addressing the business transformation process and ensuring digital ready business premises.
-Much work has been done in recent years to address these needs, working in partnership with other agencies such as Dundee College to deliver skills, and the delivery of the Digital Dundee project which focused on supporting the awareness and development of ICT technology in SMEs and the Digital Observatory and will continue to support this process.
+Much work has been done in recent years to address these needs, working in partnership with other agencies such as Dundee College to deliver skills, and the delivery of the Digital Dundee project which focused on supporting the awareness and development of ICT technology in SMEs and the Digital Observatory.